 Pumpkin activities for preschoolers

 Next, we cut the top off of a big pumpkin.
 The kids cleaned out the goop from the inside of the pumpkin and we made pumpkin seeds.
 We cut up the pumpkin flesh and made pumpkin stamps as well as cooked half of it to make pumpkin pie.
 In other years we’ve made pumpkin cookies or pumpkin bread.
 We try to do something different every year that lets us cook the pumpkin.
+We even did traditional pilgrim pumpkin custard in the pumpkin.
+So yummy and fun!

 Halloween activities for toddlers